 A less than 40-person newsroom in Hong Kong.
-A three-person newsroom in Mexico.
-A ten-person newsroom in Lebanon.
+A 3-person newsroom in Mexico.
+A 10-person newsroom in Lebanon.
 Besides their relatively small team sizes, they all have one other thing in common – high AI adoption ambitions.

 While these newsrooms recognise the importance of deploying AI, they also acknowledge that the road to adoption is not easy for smaller news organisations like them.

 It begins with access to talent and the global tech workforce shortage.

 In the UK alone, for instance, about 518,000 additional workers will be needed to fill the three highest skilled digital roles by 2022.
 As the use of AI across industries heats up, news organisations are now competing with tech companies, government and other industries for a shrinking pool of talent.

 This makes things doubly difficult for smaller news organisations, especially those from emerging economies.